-Locals’ favorite stops for adventure, beautiful views and perfect picnics
+Locals’ favorite stops for adventure, views and perfect picnics

-Whether you’re adventuring with kiddos in tow or your favorite furry adventure buddy, snack and lunch stops are a must — nobody likes a hangry hiker, am I right?
-But when those picnic spots come with a great view, beautiful sounds of nature and a great zone for you and your crew to truly enjoy the moment you’re all in – well, they can be hard to find without some good intel.
+Whether you’re adventuring with kiddos in tow or your favorite furry adventure buddy, snack and lunch stops are a must when you hit the trail – nobody likes a hangry hiker, am I right?
+But when your picnic spot comes with a great view, beautiful sounds of nature and a great zone for you and your crew to truly enjoy the moment you’re all in – well, those gems can be hard to find without some good intel.
 So, I’m here to bring you my favorite picnic spots on the trail in and around the Yakima Valley.
 My favorite, you ask?
-I honestly couldn’t pick, but I will give you my two cents on the time of year I enjoy these trail spots most, as well as whether they’re kid and family friendly, or they are best for those longer excursions spent with friends or furry companions.
+I honestly couldn’t pick, but I will give you my two cents on the time of year I enjoy these trail spots most, as well as whether they’re kid and family friendly, or whether they’re best for those longer excursions spent with friends or furry companions.

 Cleman Mountain – Naches, WA